Thursday, September 22, 2011

 Now what?
-Obviously you can wear it to a game or just around town, making certain to NOT tuck it in, or you can show it off to your friend's friend who says he can get "any jersey you want" for $40 and has zero appreciation for your authentic jersey.
+Obviously you can wear it to a game or just around town, making certain to NOT tuck it in, or you can show it off to your friend's friend who responds by saying he can get "any jersey you want" for $40 (which you know will be a Chinese knockoff) and has zero appreciation for your authentic jersey.

 Or, you can show it off to like minds online who can relate to the scarcity of your new sweater, the accuracy of the customization and the attention to detail that your patch brings to your jersey.